AvolitesLtd/TitanManual/docs/patching/changing-the-patch.md

     Personalities, then you will be able to undo any changes if you change your mind or have problems.

-1. Enter patch mode by pressing Patch.
+1. Enter patch mode by pressing \<Patch\>.

-2. Press \[Edit Fixtures\]
+2. Press \[Edit Fixtures\].

+3. Press \[Update Personality\].

+4. Titan shows all fixture types which are patched in the show and which it has updates for in the installed fixture library.
+You can select the type(s) you want to update, or you click
-3. Press \[Update Personality\] to update an individual fixture type, or \[Update All\] to update all patched fixtures to the most recent version in the library.
+    \[Update All\] to update all patched fixture types to the most recent version in the library.

-4. If updating individual fixtures, the console shows you a list of personalities used in the show which can be updated.

-5. If updating individual fixtures, press the personality you want to update.
+-   Updating a number of fixtures may take a little while.

 -   The new personality is loaded from the Titan/Personalities folder.